cristaloleg/awesome-manifesto/README.md

   - tracking releases/deployments are simpler
 - [ ] git submodules for components
   - better architecture consistency
+  - UPD: highly debatable point
 - [ ] no global history changes
   - prevents git history misuse

 ### CI
 - [ ] auto revert on failure
-  - no broken code in the master
+  - roll back a changes, no broken code in the master
 - [ ] run at any commit
   - the obvious ability for CI
 - [ ] CI plan in git